kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 - Questioning: in which you ask questions to clarify misunderstandings or gain deeper clarity on the received information.

 </details>

 ---

+## Barriers to Listening

+- Appeal of the speaker
+- Content of the message
+- Clarity of the language
+- External distractions
+- Internal distractions (e.g. emotions)
+- Selective perception
+- Faking attention

+## Types of Listening

+Listening is something we do every day, so it might not be obvious that there are many different types of listening that can employ.
+The type of listening that we choose to use greatly impacts our communication style, the success of our communication, and the response we receive from other people.

+> 📺 Watch the following video to learn about the main types of listening

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/G1ULTB5wtjQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+Here is a summary of some of the main types of listening (Wolvin & Coakley, 1993):

+- Discriminative Listening - listening to isolate a particular stimulus and determine what it is.
+- Informational/Comprehensive Listening - listening to understand and recall information.
+- Appreciative Listening - listening to appreciate what you are hearing.
+- Empathetic/Therapeutic Listening - listening to understand what the speaker is thinking or feeling.
+- Critical Listening - listening to analyze and evaluate what is being communicated.

+> 📺 You can watch examples of each of these types of listening [here](https://www.youtube.com/watch?v=XJHQJVcbIgM)

+---